The 52 Best Body-Weight Exercises for Every Fitness Level and Goal

 Skill Level Advanced

-2. Lower down, then powerfully push up off of the floor.
-See if you can clap your hands together at the top.
+2. Lower down, then powerfully push up off of the bench releasing your hands from the bench.

 3. Land with slightly bent elbows and go straight into your next rep.